nanocurrency/nano-docs/docs/commands/rpc-protocol.md

 ### active_difficulty
 _version 19.0+_

-Returns the difficulty values (16 hexadecimal digits string, 64 bit) for the minimum required on the network (`network_minimum`) as well as the current active difficulty seen on the network (`network_current`, 10 second trended average of adjusted difficulty seen on prioritized transactions) which can be used to perform rework for better prioritization of transaction processing.
+Returns the difficulty values (16 hexadecimal digits string, 64 bit) for the minimum required on the network (`network_minimum`) as well as the current active difficulty seen on the network (`network_current`, 10 second trended average of adjusted difficulty seen on prioritized transactions, refreshed every 500ms) which can be used to perform rework for better prioritization of transaction processing.
 A multiplier of the `network_current` from the base difficulty of `network_minimum` is also provided for comparison. `network_receive_minimum` and `network_receive_current` are also provided as lower thresholds exclusively for receive blocks.

 **Request:**
 ```json